Head of Planning

 Amanda has over 20 years’ experience of planning, environmental, compulsory purchase and highways law.
 She is a qualified planner as well as a solicitor and leads the planning team.

-Amanda has been rated in the Legal 500 and Chambers & Partners directories for many years.
-She has most recently been described in Legal 500 as "excellent and well respected", and in Chambers & Partners as someone who is “client-focused, immensely approachable" and who "gives consistently practical and comprehensible advice to clients".
-Other quotes from the directories include “Capable of mastering complex and specialist issues", “Extremely pleasant to deal with”, “Knowledgeable in her field”, “Instils confidence with her straightforward advice” and “Praised for her wealth of experience and business orientated approach …. impeccable ability to work to deadline and her easy and calm manner with the client breeds confidence”.
+Amanda is a leading individual in Legal 500 and has been rated in the Legal 500 and Chambers & Partners directories for many years.
+She has most recently been described in Legal 500 as "superb with a keen eye for small detail and offers commercial and practical advice" and in Chambers & Partners as someone who is “client-focused, immensely approachable" and who "gives consistently practical and comprehensible advice to clients".
+Other quotes from the directories include “excellent and well respected”, “Capable of mastering complex and specialist issues", “Extremely pleasant to deal with”, “Knowledgeable in her field”, “Instils confidence with her straightforward advice” and “Praised for her wealth of experience and business orientated approach …. impeccable ability to work to deadline and her easy and calm manner with the client breeds confidence”.

 Amanda’s planning experience includes planning appeals, heritage legislation, planning enforcement, planning judicial reviews and legal challenges, Development Consent Orders, Section 106 Agreements, Environmental Assessment, Habitat Regulations Assessment and compulsory purchase.
 Examples of planning projects Amanda has dealt with include the following: